AutomatedLab/AutomatedLab/Help/Wiki/Basic/synclabsources.md

 Now you can simply use the other cmdlets provided by AutomatedLab to access files from the file share:

-* `$postInstallActivity = Get-LabPostInstallationActivity -ScriptFileName PrepareRootDomain.ps1 -DependencyFolder $labSources\PostInstallationActivities\PrepareRootDomain`
+* `$postInstallActivity = Get-LabPostInstallationActivity -ScriptFilePath $labSources\PostInstallationActivities\PrepareRootDomain\PrepareRootDomain.ps1 -DependencyFolder $labSources\PostInstallationActivities\PrepareRootDomain`
 * `Install-LabSoftwarePackage -ComputerName $machines -Path $labSources\SoftwarePackages\Notepad++.exe -CommandLine /S -AsJob`